Government Shutdown Resources

 How does this affect passports and help for Americans overseas?

-Consular services, passport services, and visa services are expected to continue in the immediate aftermath of a government shutdown.
+Consular services, passport services, and visa services continue, and processing times remain the same as before the shutdown.
 In a prolonged shutdown, passport and visa issuance could be slowed.
 Access to passport agencies located in some government buildings may be limited.

 What is the impact on food assistance?

-The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) will quickly run out of funding, approximately in two weeks, and might be unable to provide food for children and parents in need.
-Families should receive SNAP benefits in October.
-If the shutdown stretches beyond a couple of weeks, benefits in November could be impacted.
-The National School Lunch and school breakfast programs also have contingency funds, so children’s meals at school won’t be affected right away.
+The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) currently only has enough funding to continue to provide food for children and parents in need in New Jersey through the first week of November.
+SNAP benefits in November could be impacted.
+The National School Lunch and school breakfast programs also have contingency funds, so children’s meals at school are not yet currently impacted.

 What is the impact on housing?

-The Federal Housing Administration (FHA) will stop insuring some new mortgages and the Department of Housing and Urban Development (HUD) will stop processing some new loans.
+The Federal Housing Administration (FHA) has stopped insuring some new mortgages and the Department of Housing and Urban Development (HUD) has stopped processing some new loans.
 Funding for federal housing assistance programs, such as Housing Choice Vouchers, may be jeopardized in a prolonged shutdown.
-The VA will continue to guarantee home loans.
+The VA continues to guarantee home loans.

 What is the impact on education?

-The Pell Grant direct student loans will continue to be disbursed.
-Borrowers will still have to make student loan payments.
-Federal aid to support school districts in areas with tax-exempt federal land — like national parks and military bases — and Native American reservations would lose out on federal cash immediately if the government is closed.
+The Pell Grant direct student loans continue to be disbursed.
+Borrowers still have to make student loan payments.
+Students can still submit FAFSA forms; financial aid applications are not expected to be impacted by the ongoing government shutdown.
+Federal aid to support school districts in areas with tax-exempt federal land — like national parks and military bases — and Native American reservations likely lost out on federal funds because the government is closed.

 Will air travel or trains be affected?

-Air traffic controllers, Transportation Security Administration (TSA) officers, and Customs and Border Protection (CBP) agents will remain on the job without pay.
-If some do not report to work, as has happened in prior shutdowns, there will be significant delays and longer wait times across the country.
-Amtrak will continue normal operation of its passenger rail network.
+Air traffic controllers, Transportation Security Administration (TSA) officers, and Customs and Border Protection (CBP) agents remain on the job without pay.
+However, some Air and Marine Agents, CBP Officers, and federal air marshals may start getting paid.
+Some air traffic controllers and TSA agents have not reported to work, as has happened in prior shutdowns, resulting in significant delays and longer wait times across the country.
+Amtrak continues normal operation of its passenger rail network.

 What does this mean for disaster relief efforts?

-Federal Emergency Management Agency (FEMA) staff will still respond to emergencies, but all long-term projects will be delayed due to a lack of funding in the Disaster Relief Fund.
+Federal Emergency Management Agency (FEMA) staff will still respond to emergencies, but all long-term projects are delayed due to a lack of funding in the Disaster Relief Fund.

 How will this affect environmental protection and cleanup?

-The Environmental Protection Agency (EPA) will stop inspecting most hazardous waste sites, as well as drinking water and chemical facilities.
-Efforts to address dangerous contaminants like PFAS — which are linked to severe health effects, including cancer — will be delayed, and cleanup activities at Superfund sites will slow or cease.
+The Environmental Protection Agency (EPA) stopped inspecting most hazardous waste sites, as well as drinking water and chemical facilities.
+Efforts to address dangerous contaminants like PFAS — which are linked to severe health effects, including cancer — are delayed, and cleanup activities at Superfund sites have slowed or ceased.

 What is the impact on food safety activities?

-Some Food and Drug Administration (FDA) food safety activities will be delayed or paused across the country.
+Some of the Food and Drug Administration’s (FDA) routine food safety activities are delayed or paused across the country, as efforts have reduced to safety surveillance and emergency response.
 This includes pre-market safety reviews of meat, milk, and eggs.

 How will this affect small businesses?

-The Small Business Administration (SBA) will stop processing new business loans, such as through the 7(a) and 504 programs.
-However, SBA’s Disaster Loan Program will continue regular operations, but borrowers should expect longer processing times and assistance to be slower than normal.
+The Small Business Administration (SBA) stopped processing new business loans, such as through the 7(a) and 504 programs.
+In addition, contracting support programs for women-owned, service-disabled veteran-owned, and those in disadvantaged communities have ceased.
+However, SBA’s Disaster Loan Program continue regular operations, but borrowers should expect longer processing times and assistance to be slower than normal.

 What does this mean for medical research?

-The National Institutes of Health (NIH) will be forced to delay new clinical trials.
-New patients who are waiting for a chance at new treatment through a clinical trial will be turned away.
-The National Institutes of Health (NIH) activities will continue to be largely centered on the ongoing operations at its biomedical research hospital, the NIH Clinical Center, to maintain the safety and continued care of its patients.
+The National Institutes of Health (NIH) is delaying new clinical trials.
+New patients who are waiting for a chance at new treatment through a clinical trial are being turned away, unless deemed medically necessary by the NIH Clinical Center Director.
+NIH activities will continue to be largely centered on the ongoing operations at its biomedical research hospital, the NIH Clinical Center, to maintain the safety and continued care of its patients.

 Will I still be able to visit National Parks and monuments?

 Across the country, services that require National Park Service staff — including trash removal and operating campgrounds and concessions — may be stopped.
 Closures will be determined on a location-by-location basis, but expect that national parks without accessible areas will be closed.
-Open-air parks and monuments in Washington, D.C. as well as nationally will remain accessible.
-Smithsonian museums will remain open through October 6, but may be impacted by a lengthy shutdown.
+Open-air parks and monuments in Washington, D.C. as well as nationally remain accessible.
+Smithsonian museums, research centers, and zoo are closed.
 In a previous shutdown, some centers in our region remained open, except without visitor services or a welcome center.

 What is the impact on state and local services?